Sydney Gay and Lesbian Mardi Gras: Support

-Political support has come from a number of local and federal politicians such as Senators Natasha Stott Despoja and Penny Wong, Members of the House of Representatives Anthony Albanese and Tanya Plibersek, Former Premier Barry O'Farrell as well as the present Lord Mayor of Sydney, Clover Moore.
+Political support has come from a number of local and federal politicians such as former Australian Democrats Senator Natasha Stott Despoja and current Labor Senator Penny Wong, Members of the House of Representatives Tanya Plibersek and current Prime Minister Anthony Albanese, former Leader of the Opposition and Labor Party Bill Shorten Former Premier Barry O'Farrell as well as the present Lord Mayor of Sydney, Clover Moore.
+In 2023 Albanese became the first Prime Minister to march in Mardi Gras while in office.
+In 2024 Chris Minns became the first Premier of New South Wales to march in Mardi Gras.

-Prime Minister, Malcolm Turnbull attended the 2016 Mardi Gras.
+As Prime Minister, Malcolm Turnbull attended the 2016 Mardi Gras but did not march.
 There was a movement by some Mardi Gras members to disinvite him in 2017 due to "lack of action" on same-sex marriage and his cuts to the Safe Schools program however the Sydney Gay and Lesbian Mardi Gras board subsequently rejected the move.

 Hundreds of thousands of Australians and international guests come out in support of the Parade, with many lining up for a viewing spot from early in the afternoon.
 By the 7.45 pm Parade kick-off, crowds are usually ten-people deep.
 Though it has rained on several Mardi Gras parades (notably with heavy downpours prior to, and drizzle during, the parade in 1995, and heavy rainfall during the parade in 2004), this has never stopped the parade.

 The Sydney Gay and Lesbian Mardi Gras is regarded internationally as one of the world's biggest and best LGBTQI marches and festivals, and has been described as an "absolute once-in-a-lifetime must for every travelling gay man".
 Mardi Gras is featured in the programmes of tour operators which target the gay market.